Jay Semmons, LICSWA

 Jay Semmons’s Therapist Disclosure Statement <<< (Clickable)

 I have always been someone who is an advocate for youth experiencing anything from challenging trauma, dealing with the complexities of being LGBTQIA+ in American society, or just coping with our classic anxiety, depression – or sometimes both!
 I want to not only be a therapeutic support for youths, but someone who can speak up on behalf of younger clients who still experience the power imbalance of being under 18 in a home where they are not quite a child, but not an adult yet either.
+In my time here at refresh I also have found working with young adults to also feel rewarding professionally, so if you are over 18 don’t feel too left out as I am taking adults as well!

-I want to engage in this collaborative effort to not only help youth grow into healthier, independent, and capable adults, but also to be able to support clients in later stages of their life who still are going through the same issues, the same stressors, the same emotions as the youth.
+I want to engage in a collaborative effort to not only help young clients grow into healthier, more independent, and capable adults, but also to be able to support clients in later stages of their life who still are going through the same issues, the same stressors, the same emotions as the youth.
 To be a space for anyone to find support is important to me, as long as I can find myself capable of providing that support, as I have to practice what I preach to clients and know my own limits and my own strengths well enough to find the balance between my personal life and this work that I care deeply about.

 My therapeutic approach is influenced by my education as a Masters level Social Worker.
 I value a Strengths based approach that focuses on the intrinsic value and independence of each person.
+I often will begin with psychoeducation on mental health and implementing CBT for most common mental health concerns like anxiety and depression, but shift to a more personalized style as we build a therapeutic relationship together and determine what treatment can be the best fit.

 Specialties and areas of focus